INVESTOR HREDD PRECISION TOOLS

 4. Does Not Adequately Account for Vulnerable People

-Does the scheme identify the most vulnerable workers and communities, or consumers in their operations and center prevention of harm to them in their standard and guidance?
+Does the initiative identify the most vulnerable workers and communities, or consumers in their operations and center prevention of harm to them in their standard and guidance?

 ❐ Yes